 If you have reason to suspect that your pet may have consumed any of these poisonous plants or they exhibit any of these symptoms, you should contact your vet clinic immediately for help.

 You can rest assured that Tailored Pet Services walkers and sitters will contact you as soon as your pet shows any sign of illness or ingests something that could be poisonous, and take him/her to the vet if needed.
-Review our rates page to see if our walking packages are a good fit for you.
+Contact us to see if our walking packages are a good fit for you.